shl-shawn/ShapDA/README.md

 ## Installation
-Please create and activate the following conda envrionment.
-To reproduce our results, please kindly create and use this environment.
+To reproduce our results, please kindly create and use the following environment.

 ```python
 git clone https://github.com/shl-shawn/ShapFS.git